What to Consider When Starting Your Florida Business

 • Corporation.
 A corporation is an independent legal entity.
 It provides protection from personal liability, and the owners are not taxed personally.
 The process of creating a corporation in Florida is the most time-consuming and expensive.
 It requires extensive record-keeping and reporting.
 Generally, corporations are the best structure for larger businesses.

 3. Business Licenses and Permits.
 You must determine which licenses and permits you will need.
 What is required will vary by type of business and location.
 Local Florida counties and municipalities may have their own requirements for new businesses.
 Ensuring that you are legally compliant will help keep your business running smoothly.
-A local business attorney can advise you on the licenses, permits, and registrations that you may require.
+A local attorney experienced in business set up can advise you on the licenses, permits, and registrations that you may require.

 Funding.
 You will need to figure out how much money you will need to start your business and where this money will come from.
 Florida’s Small Business Development Center provides helpful resources and offers free and low-cost financial advising for new entrepreneurs.
 Some common sources of funding for businesses located in Naples include: